 What you need to know if your baby has tongue-tie

-Tongue tie, is also known as Ankylogossia, is an extra piece of skin that goes from the floor of the mouth to the tongue.
+Tongue-tie, is also known as Ankyloglossia, is a common condition where an extra piece of skin goes from the floor of the mouth to the tongue.
 It holds the tongue in place and can be thicker or shorter than normal.

 Why is the procedure needed?